2ND Assistant District Attorney

 Skill to: Negotiate plea agreements; obtain information from individuals as deemed necessary for a case; operate a computer to process and retrieve data and information; handle the public with dignity and respect.

 Ability to: Develop research methods and perform legal research; receive and follow general instruction and make decisions; consult knowledgably with victims, witnesses, law enforcement personnel and defendants; analyze facts, procedures, and legal precedent; present facts and precedents effectively in court and in writing; establish and maintain effective working relationships with other county employees and officials, court personnel, other attorneys and the general public; work well with people from a wide variety of socioeconomic backgrounds; and communicate articulately both orally and in writing, both in and out of the courtroom.
 Must work well under pressure and exercise tact in trying situations while ensuring timely and appropriate case resolutions.
-Must be a self-starter—and also a team player who takes direction well.
+Must be a self-starter and also a team player who takes direction well.
 Must exhibit a sense of duty for rendering justice.
-Preferred Experience: Five (5) years as a Defense Attorney.
-Will consider recent law school graduate and individual with recent State Bar license.

 CERTIFICATES AND LICENSES REQUIRED